 This quick-start guide to Getting Things Done and Inbox Zero also includes two shortcuts for those who want the benefits of GTD without having to learn the system.

 Learning to negotiate is another tall task.
 Before you do anything else, make sure you understand your client’s goals and your settlement authority.
-Step two: get inside your opponent’s head.
+Then, proceed to step two: getting inside your opponent’s head.

-The best poker players will tell you that you’re not playing your hand, you’re playing your opponents’ hands.
-It’s not exactly the same in negotiation, but it’s pretty darn close.
+The best poker players will tell you that you’re not playing your hand—you’re playing your opponent’s hand.
+It’s not exactly the same in negotiation, but it’s similar.

 I work in a niche practice area, which means the local players are usually the same.
 Sure, there are big fish, small fish, and weird fish I’ve never seen before.
 Before I even file a case, I do thorough background research on the other side and who represents them.

 This information is beyond helpful.
-Because I encounter the same attorneys over and over, I know (generally) how they defend cases and how they like to negotiate.
+Because I encounter the same attorneys over and over, I have (generally) learned how they defend cases and how they like to negotiate.
 Do I have the entire playbook?
 Of course not.
-But I know enough to push their buttons and take them out of their comfort zone.
+But I know enough to understand their general style.
 When I encounter someone I don’t know, I ask around.
-Some other attorney always knows something about opposing counsel and they are usually willing to share it.
-For a young attorney, this information is invaluable.
+Someone always knows something about opposing counsel, and they are usually willing to share that information.

 As a starting point, check out their firm bio.
-Find out how long they have been practicing, where they went to school, what types of cases they typically handle.
-All of that information is helpful.
+Find out how long they have been practicing, where they went to school, and what types of cases they typically handle.
 If they have been practicing for thirty years, they will negotiate much differently than a young attorney.
 If they are general counsel or in-house counsel, they may lack a certain level of objectivity because they are more connected to their client.

 If they usually handle cases in a different practice area, then get ready to teach them your practice area.
-More importantly, get ready for some weird negotiations, as they likely don’t understand the typical value of the cases you handle.
-Sometimes this ca be good, but sometimes it can be very frustrating.
+More importantly, prepare for some weird negotiations, as they likely don’t understand the typical value of the cases you handle.
+Sometimes this can be good, but sometimes it can be very frustrating.
 Either way, this is a great piece of information to know before engaging in any negotiations.

-In any practice area there are the superstar attorneys on both sides.
-If you’re a young attorney, finding yourself engaged in negotiations with the Michael Jordan of the other side isn’t scary, it’s terrifying.
-Being intimidated by opposing counsel is also a common fear for young attorneys.
+In any practice area, there are the superstar attorneys on both sides.
+If you’re a young attorney, finding yourself engaged in negotiations with the Michael Jordan of the other side is terrifying.

-I had a case last year that was defended by the local superstar defense counsel.
+I had a case early in my career case that was handled by the local superstar defense counsel.
 This attorney’s reputation is not just local, it’s national.
 So when I was told to “call ’em up and get the case settled” my blood pressure went through the roof.

 It seemed so insane that I went for it.
 The response?
 “Wow, that’s the best question I’ve ever been asked.”
-I’m not making that up.
 To top it off, opposing counsel then proceeded to explain how their client liked to negotiate and what I needed to do to get the case settled.
-And they weren’t bluffing, because this attorney told my colleagues how impressed they were that I had the guts to ask.
+And they weren’t bluffing because this attorney told my colleagues how impressed they were that I had the guts to ask.

 Admittedly, this question does not always work.
 But sometimes it does.
 Even if they won’t tell you everything, they will probably tell you something.
-And in the negotiation game, knowledge is power.
+And in negotiation, knowledge is power.

 Every attorney, every case, and every client are different.
-Attorneys, however, generally handle cases in a select area(s) of practice and tend to follow a script, with minor deviations each time.
+However, attorneys generally handle cases in a select area(s) of practice and tend to follow a script with minor deviations each time.
 If they negotiated a particular way before, they will likely do it again.

 Some attorneys bluster on the front end and then quickly move into settlement talks.
 Other attorneys offer to settle up front, then dig in and won’t radically alter a position for months.
-Sometimes clients/attorneys like to settle cases at the end of fiscal quarter/fiscal year.
-Maybe an attorney is going on vacation for a week, has an upcoming trial, or has some other pressing need to clear their desk of your “inconsequential case.”
+Sometimes clients/attorneys like to resolve cases at the end of fiscal quarter/fiscal year.

-There are two big takeaways.
-One, if you know how they prefer to negotiate, taking them out of their comfort zone can be a very good thing.
+If you know how a lawyer prefers to negotiate, taking them out of their comfort zone can be a very good thing.
 Some attorneys will start to show their cards when you call their bluffs.
 Of course, other attorneys will just go over the top and push back even harder.
-Generally, however, knowing how the other side will play the game is a very nice advantage.
+However, knowing how the other side will play the game is a very nice advantage.

-In addition, external factors like vacations and other pressing cases can have a dramatic impact on settlement talks.
+Also, external factors like vacations and other pressing cases can have a dramatic impact on settlement talks.
 Of course, you won’t learn that information if you never engage in a little small talk or banter.
 Attorneys like things nice and tidy before they check out for a week.
-If they share that piece of information, use it to your advantage!
+If they share that piece of information, use it to your advantage.

-Once you a handle on client goals and settlement authority and your opponent, you’re ready to start talking deals.
-Make sure you know where you are going in order to make sure you end up in the right place.
+Once you have a handle on client goals and settlement authority and your opponent, you’re ready to start talking deals.
+Make sure you know where you are going to make sure you end up in the right place.